dbaelz/dbaelz/README.md

 ### Hi there, I'm [Daniel](https://dbaelz.de) 👋
 <br>

-🧑‍💻 Freelance Android developer with an agile mindset
+🧑‍💻 Freelance Android and Multiplatform developer with an agile mindset

 ✨ Loves to use and develop open source